 For a scale that you could use at home or take with you on while traveling I would take a look at the Hario Drip Scale.

 This is where it gets somewhat tricky if you are looking to go down the purist path and do everything by the numbers.

 In a perfect world you would want the temperature between 195 and 205 degrees but since we are talking about brewing coffee while traveling i.e. on a plane or in a hotel than, I have found this is next to impossible to get.

-Most people have there favorite ceramic coffee mug that they use at home..
+Most people have their favorite ceramic coffee mug that they use at home.
 Don’t bring it!
 They usually are too heavy and too delicate to carry with you.
 You also won’t have a lid and the coffee will get could fast.

 I would also tell you not to get a cheap travel mug as the issue with most of the cheaper mugs is that the fall apart quickly, most notably the rubber pieces on the bottom, and the lid don’t seem to make sipping your coffee very easy or impossible without spilling on yourself.

 Travel Coffee Brewers

 One of the simplest but yet best ways to make coffee while on the road, or even at home.
 The Aeropress was invented by the inventor of the frisbee and stays with the simplicity of design and function.

 It is basically a big syringe made out of plastic that will make both a great espresso and great cup of coffee.

 I won’t go into complete detail on how it works as there are plenty of youtube videos out there to help you with that or you can check out my Aeropress vs French Press post but basically you grind your coffee a little finer than for drip coffee and place it in Aeropress along with the thin circular filter.